cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 Even though, the processing of raw vault data into the business vault could be implemented like normal loading of the result of a query to the raw vault, the implementation and processing can be made easier and faster, when already existing hash values of the raw vault can be reused, where possible.

-Example: when calculating new information for a product,and storing this in a satellite of the raw vault product hub, it is not necessary to calculate the the hub key again, since the hub keys will not change.
+Example: when calculating new information for an *invoice* and storing this in a satellite of the raw vault invoice hub, it is not necessary to calculate the the hub key again, since the hub keys will not change.
 They can already be part of the incoming resultset as identifiers.

 Detailed declaration about the business key and its composition rules is only needed, when new link row are created, since the link key contains the business keys of all hubs.